redpanda-data/connect/resources/docs/inputs/README.md

 ## `amazon_s3`

-Downloads objects in an Amazon S3 bucket.
+Downloads objects in an Amazon S3 bucket, optionally filtered by a prefix.
 If an SQS queue has been configured then only object keys read from the queue will be downloaded.
 Otherwise, the entire list of objects found when this input is created will be downloaded.
+Note that the prefix configuration is only used when downloading objects without SQS configured.

 Here is a guide for setting up an SQS queue that receives events for new S3 bucket objects: